SuperOffice CRM Online Agreement (“Agreement”)

 The Processor shall only process personal data on behalf of the Controller as set forth in this Agreement and to the extent it is reasonable and necessary in order to perform its obligations under the Agreement.

-Furthermore, the Processor shall comply with the relevant provisions regarding data privacy and information security in the Norwegian Personal Data Act.
+Furthermore, the Processor shall comply with the relevant provisions regarding data privacy and information security of directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data, as implemented in the Norwegian Personal Data Act 14.4.2000 no. 31, including the Personal Data Regulations of 15 December 2000 No. 1265.
 Hereunder the Processor is obliged to take the necessary technical and organizational measures in order to protect the personal data against random/illegal destruction, random loss, and against non-authorized change, distribution or access.

 Unless otherwise agreed in writing and unless it is not allowed for the data to be kept for an indefinite period of time, the Processor shall take all reasonable steps in order to delete the data within reasonable time taking into account the purposes they are collected or processed for.